ASHIK11ab/Flask-Series/README.md

   public | url_info | table | ashik
 ```

-1. The table URL info has three fields id, short_name, url.
+14. The table URL info has three fields id, short_name, url.
 ```
    id | short_name | url
   ----+------------+-----
 ```

-1. The name_available function checks whether the short name which the user chose is available.
+15. The name_available function checks whether the short name which the user chose is available.
 ```python
   def name_available(name):
     return db.execute("select short_name from url_info where short_name = :name",
   {"name" : name}).fetchone()
 ```
-  1. This function will return a short name from the database if the short name is exists in the database.
+&emsp;&emsp;&emsp;i.
+This function will return a short name from the database if the short name is exists in the database.
       > Here the :name is SQLAlchemy syntax.
 When this query is executed the :name will be replaced by the value of the key name which is passed as a dictionary as the second parameter.

-1. Now we need to create a function add_url which will add the URL and its short_name to the database.
+16. Now we need to create a function add_url which will add the URL and its short_name to the database.
 ```python
   def add_url(name, url):
     db.execute("insert into url_info (short_name, url) values (:name, :url)",